The health of our families and the resilience of our communities depend on the availability of both safe and clean water supplies.

-Firefighting foams - mainly used at airports, military bases, and industrial locations, have chemical properties and a propensity to migrate into groundwater supplies.
-Water and soil near military bases are rich in PFAS because of fire-fighting foams sprayed there during training exercises.
-Chemical companies and manufacturers of products that are marked as greaseproof, waterproof and, stain-resistant too often discard toxic waste containing PFAS directly into nearby rivers.
+Water and soil near military bases are rich in PFAS from fire-fighting foams sprayed during training exercises.
+Chemical companies and manufacturers of products that are marked as greaseproof, waterproof, and stain-resistant too often discard toxic waste containing PFAS directly into nearby rivers.

-Due to the strength of multiple carbon-fluorine bonds, PFAS are chemically and biologically stable and highly resistant to environmental degradation.
-Dubbed "forever chemicals", per- and polyfluoroalkyl substances also resist breakdown in the human body, where they accumulate and remain for extended periods.
+Due to the strength of multiple carbon-fluorine bonds, PFAS are highly resistant to environmental degradation.
+Dubbed "forever chemicals", per- and polyfluoroalkyl substances are chemically and biologically stable and also resist breakdown in the human body, where they accumulate and remain for extended periods.

 Current knowledge suggests that late-onset ulcerative colitis is more linked to environmental risk factors and is associated with a lower genetic risk score compared to earlier onset.
 One of the main chemical groups that humans are exposed to through drinking water is perfluoroalkyl substances (PFAS).

 While simultaneously absorbing essential nutrients, the intestinal mucosal barrier prevents the entry of microorganisms and noxious substances.
 The disruption of the mucosal barrier, resulting in increased intestinal permeability, is believed to play a key role in the onset of ulcerative colitis.